Canadian Permanent Residence: What You Need to Know

 Why immigrate to Canada?

 Another reason why Canada is so attractive is that all citizens and permanent residents can register for the public health insurance system and take advantage of health care services.
-Not to mention that the average life expectancy of Canadians is 78 for men and 82.7 for women.

 It’s also worth noting that Canada has the highest immigration rate out of all the G8 nations.
 Immigrants account for two thirds of the population growth.